hustcer/nushell.github.io/commands/docs/save.md

  -  `--stderr, -e {path}`: The filename used to save stderr, only works with `-r` flag.
  -  `--raw, -r`: Save file as raw binary.
  -  `--append, -a`: Append input to the end of the file.
- -  `--force, -f`: Overwrite the destination.
+ -  `--force, -f`: Overwrite the destination, creating missing parent directories.
  -  `--progress, -p`: Enable progress bar.

 ## Parameters